amanrique1/langchaing-rag-lab/README.md

 2. Click "Create API Key"
 3. Copy the key and add it to your `.env` file

-**Note**: The semantic chunking strategy and the `talk` command require a valid Google API key.
+**Note**: The semantic chunking strategy, query expansion, and the `talk` command require a valid Google API key.
 Other strategies work without it.

 ---